-Acton Park is about half a mile north of Wrexham Town Centre and covers 24 hectares (64 acres).
+Acton Park is about half a mile north of Wrexham City Centre and covers 24 hectares (64 acres).

 Green Flag Award accreditation was first given to Acton Park in 2016 and the park has held it each year since then.